tahaafg20/D2-JS/04-control_flow/01-conditions-and-logic.md

 3 != 7;
 ```

-Type each line above into the browser console and verify that `true` or `false` is returned.
+Type each line above into the console and verify that `true` or `false` is returned.
 These operators should look familiar to the ones you've used in Ruby, with one difference: the `===` to determine equality.
 The equality operator is THREE `=` signs, not two.
 JavaScript does provide a `==` comparison operator as well, but it performs type conversion before comparing and thus is not testing for *true* equality.
 As a rule of thumb, always use the `===` operator in JavaScript unless you know that you want `==`.

 ### Logical Operators